-1) engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (A) fear for his or her safety or the safety of others; or (B) suffer substantial emotional distress.
+fear for his or her safety or the safety of others

+suffer substantial emotional distress.

-Gettysburg College's Definition of Consent as it Relates to Sexual Activity is as follows:
+Gettysburg College's Definition of Consent as it Relates to Sexual Activity

 Consent: Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage in, and continue to engage in, a specific sexual activity.
 To be valid, consent must be knowing, voluntary, active, present, and ongoing.